yogeshbishtt/yogeshbishtt.github.io/README.md

 formulation.
 - Maintained and updated databases to ensure data quality and accuracy.
 Conducted troubleshooting and resolved data-related issues in real-time

-**Customer Relationship Associate, August 2019 – September 2020 ICICI Lombard, Mumbai India**
+**Data Analyst, August 2019 – September 2020 ICICI Lombard, Mumbai India**
-- Utilized Power BI for in-depth analysis of customer data, including historical claims and insurance purchase patterns over multiple years.
-Leveraged insights to tailor personalized offers and recommend optimal insurance plans, enhancing retention strategies for an elevated customer experience.
+- Assisted in data collection, cleaning, and preparation for analytical processes.
-- Spearheaded insurance policy sales, demonstrating the ability to understand product intricacies and communicate benefits effectively.
+- Contributed to the development of dashboards and reports for presenting data insights.
-- Elucidated insurance benefits and advantages to customers, showcasing strong communication skills essential for data analysis report interpretation, and stakeholder interaction.
+- Collaborated with team members to interpret data and provide actionable recommendations.
-- Successfully retained and renewed customer insurance policies, contributing significantly to increased customer retention—a key metric in business analysis.
+- Participated in the improvement of data management processes within the organization.

 ### Projects
 **Data Analysis and Research Project - Electric Vehicles**